 Interestingly, mammalian cells have been used as sensors for toxicity measurements of toxicants like lindane [37].
-It is known that a major limitation of using a mammalian cell-based biosensor for field-testing is the difficulty of maintaining cell viability and sterility outside of a cell culture facility.
-Therefore, devices reliant on cells will be not practical to scale for commercialization.
-By adding a self-contained disposable media delivery system to the sensor, cells are kept alive, but still, the model does not meet market requirements as bulky fluidic handling is necessary.
+It is known that a major limitation of using mammalian cell-based biosensor for field-testing is the difficulty of maintaining cell viability and sterility outside of a cell culture facility, so devices pending on cells performance will be not practical to scale to commercialization.
+By adding a self-contained disposable media delivery system to the sensor, cells are kept alive but still the model does not meet market requirements.

-Other analytes of interest in drinking water that have been investigated in microfluidic devices are metals, such as copper [38,75,80,84], lead [76], semimetals like arsenic [81], water safety indicators such as nitrite and nitrate [77,82], the total concentration of calcium and magnesium [78], chlorine [79] and iodine [83].
+Other analytes of interest in drinking water that have been investigated in microfluidic devices are metals, such as copper [38,75,80,84], lead [76], semimetals like arsenic [81], water safety indicators such as nitrite and nitrate [77,82], total concentration of calcium and magnesium [78] chlorine [79] and iodine [83].
 For instance, the presence of copper in drinking water usually does not exceed more than few milligrams per liter, although higher concentrations could be detected in waters coming from newly installed copper pipes.
-For this reason, it is of great importance to be able to effectively monitor copper in pipes.
-Bioluminescent analyzers that use living organisms as sensors, integrated within microfluidic systems, allow the monitoring of heavy metal ions such as copper and zinc.
-As an example, these devices were used for the analysis of water samples taken from Tønsberg's pipes in Norway.
-However, the sensitivity of the system is fairly low and can only sense acute toxicity and more appropriate as a warning device, rather than an actual quantifier of toxicants [38].
-Higher sensitivity would be necessary to be able to commercialize these types of drinking water household systems.
+For this reason, it is of great importance to be able to monitor effectively copper in pipes.
+Bioluminiscent analyzers that use living organisms as sensors, integrated within microfluidic systems, allow the monitoring of heavy metal ions such as copper and zinc.
+As a real application example, these devices were used in the analysis of water samples taken from Tønsberg's pipes in Norway.
+Considering the sensitivity of the system, acute toxicity, it is appropriate as a warning device rather than an actual quantifier of toxicants [38].
+Higher sensitivity would be necessary to be able to commercialize these type of drinking water household systems.

 Numerous microfluidic-based developments have been made to improve safety in drinking water.
-As mentioned above, most of the reviewed articles, which use microfluidics, focused on bacteria detection, finding little literature about metals.
-These systems often employ conventional fluidic handling devices thus, it is hard to find examples implemented in real-life scenarios or reaching competitive markets.
-Therefore, accurate, portable microfluidic systems to monitor safety in potable water have not been delivered to society yet, despite their continuous evolution.
+The future of accurate, portable microfluidic systems to monitor safety in potable water is in continuous evolution and has not been delivered to society yet.

-2.2.
-Wastewater
+2.2 Wastewater